d-velop/dvelop-material-templates/README.md

 # d.velop material templates

-You'll find some useful templates and inspiring code snippets to create awesome resources [d.velop cloud](https://www.d-velop.de/cloud/) using [Google's Material Design](https://www.material.io) language.
+You'll find some useful templates and inspiring code snippets to create awesome resources for [d.velop cloud](https://www.d-velop.de/cloud/) using [Google's Material Design](https://www.material.io) language.

 The project has beta status. **So for now expect things to change.**